PowerOlive/epub-konjac/readme.md

 ## Configuration

-place application.yml in the same directory of epub-konjac.jar
+place application.yml in a /config subdirectory of the current directory.

 #### application.yml